 In the summer of 2012, William Stankay traveled to the Arctic region of Svalbard to develop an environmentally-inspired music experience featuring the mysterious sounds of Arctic wildlife seamlessly blended with his own musical interpretation of the remote archipelago.
-In 2013, he was awarded with an Artist Opportunity Grant from the Pittsburgh Arts Council to help fund the release of a debut album containing songs created using his Earthtones-style Arctic instrumentation.
-He debuted the project for the first time in a live setting at the Oaks Theater in April of 2015, performing in front of a dynamic visual show featuring drone footage of the Svalbard glacier regions shot by photographer Peter Cox; timelapse & wildlife footage shot at the Polar Station in Hornsund by Witek Kaszkin; film contributions from Polar Bears International and excerpts from the lectures of glaciologist Doug Benn & bear specialist Rupert Pilkington.
+In 2013, he was awarded with an Artist Opportunity Grant from the Pittsburgh Arts Council to help fund the release of a debut album containing songs created using his customized Earth-based instrumentation.

-He has continued to expand his project with sound recording expeditions to South Central Alaska, Iceland, Shenandoah National Forest, Joshua Tree National Park and the streets of New York City.
+He has continued to expand his project with sound recording expeditions to places such as Iceland, the South Central Alaska, Shenandoah National Forest, Joshua Tree National Park and the streets of New York City.
 His music was featured as the soundtrack for Deborah Lindquist's 2017 "A Walk on the Wild Side" fashion show at MODA 360 in Los Angeles, an innovative exhibit of international art, fashion and film benefiting the Los Angeles Zoo and Botanical Gardens’ conservation programs.
 The show featured an original score, created by Stankay, using only natural sounds of the Earth and wildlife.

 In the summer of 2017, William traveled to South Dakota to record sound for the upcoming "Blood Memory" documentary, which explores how battles over blood quantum and “best interests” resurface the untold history of America’s Indian Adoption Era, and the ways in which a survivor of this stolen generation returns to heal her Sicangu Lakota community.
 He is currently scoring the film in collaboration with director Drew Nicholas, using natural sound and earth tones from the Badlands, Black Hills, Rosebud Reservation and surrounding areas to create the musical tapestry for the film's original score.